Newfoundland Escort Force

-Newfoundland Escort Force (NEF) was a Second World War naval command created on 20 May 1941 as part of the Allied convoy system in the Battle of the Atlantic.
+Newfoundland Escort Force (NEF) was a Second World War naval command that operated out of the Dominion of Newfoundland.
+Created on 20 May 1941 as part of the Allied convoy system in the Battle of the Atlantic.
 Created in response to the movement of German U-boats into the western Atlantic Ocean, the Newfoundland Escort Force (NEF) was instituted to cover the convoy escort gap that existed between the local convoy escort in Canada and the United Kingdom.
 The Royal Canadian Navy provided the majority of naval vessels to the NEF along with its commander Commodore Leonard W. Murray, with units from the British, Norwegian, Polish, French and Dutch navies also assigned.
 The NEF was reconstituted as part of the Mid-Ocean Escort Force in 1942.